Spring is in the air – what to look out for

-Spring is here and with the arrival of lambs and wildflowers we are definitely feeling it and are on, 'spring watch'.
-We are celebrating the start of spring, also known as the spring equinox by sharing a blog on the wildlife and wildflowers you may find when visiting the natural burial grounds.
+Spring is here and with the arrival of lambs and wildflowers we are definitely feeling it.
+We’re on ‘spring watch’.
+We are celebrating the start of spring, also known as the spring equinox by sharing a blog on the wildlife and wildflowers you may find when visiting the natural burial grounds across the UK.

 With the arrival of spring also comes the arrival of the new baby lambs.
-This was a photo of one of the lambs at Bath Natural Burial Meadow from a previous year.
+The photo below is of one of the lambs at Bath Natural Burial Meadow from a previous year.
 If you are visiting you may see lambs playing in the natural burial meadow at Bath.
 You may also see them at a few of our other natural burial grounds.

-Primroses flower in early spring, although you can sometimes find them flowering in late winter letting us know spring is on the way.
-They love to grow in open woods and hedgerow, but also can be found in meadows.
-The light yellow petals shows that these are the native variety and they provide a vital food source for some of our insects including the small tortoiseshell butterfly.
+Primroses flower in early spring.
+Although, you can sometimes find them flowering in late winter letting us know spring is on the way.
+They love to grow in open woods and hedgerows but also can be found in meadows.
+The light yellow petals show that these are the native variety and they provide a vital food source for some of our insects including the small tortoiseshell butterfly.

 The native wild daffodil is not as common as it used to be with many cultured varieties now being planted.
 You can distinguish it from its lighter leaves which are slightly pointed.
-It can be found across the UK but used to be very common in Wales, especially South Wales so you may find these popping up at our natural burial ground in Cardiff.
+It can be found across the UK but used to be very common in Wales, especially in South Wales.
+So you may find these popping up at our natural burial ground in Cardiff.

 The Cuckooflower, also known as Lady’s Smock, is a beautiful flower that can often be found around April.
 It is an important food source for caterpillars and can be found in meadows, grassland and ponds.
 It can often be found amongst the reeds as it likes slightly damper ground, which we have found at our natural burial ground in Pembrokeshire where this photo was taken.